modusemerson/focus-test/README.md

   ![Test cases](images/testcases.PNG)
   2. Test can be executed by doing right click on the class name and then Run as: TestNG
   ![Run as TestNG](images/runastestng.PNG)

+# Focus assesment - postman Tests

+This ia a collection built in postman, download the colleciton and import from your postman

+## Usage
+   1. Clone this Repo to your local
+   2. load postman colleciton from your postman app
+   3. navigate to
+   4.
+   5.